brianseg014/domainpy/README.md

         pass
 ```

-Every time a repository creates an aggregate, all events are loaded and
+Every time a `Repository` creates an aggregate, all events are loaded and
-replayed in the aggregate, handled by aggregate mutate method.
+replayed in the `Aggregate`, handled by aggregate's mutate method.

 ### Application Command